Waveform Modelling for the Laser Interferometer Space Antenna: Modelling for beyond GR, beyond Standard Model, and cosmic string sources

 \subsubsection{Nambu--Goto, smooth loops with cusp/kink features}

 We begin with minimally coupled string networks with loops that are smooth on large scales and include cusps or kinks but no other small scale structure.

-The underlying formalism to calculate the gravitational signal to lowest order in the string tension $\mu_S$ is well known \cite{Weinberg:1972kfs}.
-Early research focused on calculating the individual loop waveforms for relatively simple loops~\cite{Garfinkle:1988yi,Vachaspati:1987sq,Burden:1985md,Garfinkle:1987yw, Allen:1991bk,Allen:1994ev,Allen:1994iq,Casper:1995ub,Allen:2000ia}.
+Early research on this topic focused on computing the individual loop waveforms to lowest order in the string tension $\mu_S$, by considering relatively simple loops and using standard weak-field approximations for GW generation~\cite{Garfinkle:1988yi,Vachaspati:1987sq,Burden:1985md,Garfinkle:1987yw,Allen:1991bk,Allen:1994ev,Allen:1994iq,Casper:1995ub,Allen:2000ia}.
 Both the burst waveforms and the relevant statistical averages for the background implicitly follow.
 FFT techniques work well to estimate the power at low to moderate harmonics \cite{Allen:1991bk,Blanco-Pillado:2017oxo} and additional numerical techniques have been devised specifically to handle higher harmonics \cite{Suresh:2023hkz}.

 In the case of \LVK, small scale features dominate emission at high frequencies.
 A similar situation pertains to LISA, which will be sensitive to the high frequencies of the astrophysically relevant low tension strings.
 The development of an asymptotic approach Refs.~\cite{Damour:2000wa,Damour:2001bk,Damour:2004kw} was an important quantitative and qualitative advance.
 High frequency emission sourced by cusps and kinks is approximately independent of the large scale loop structure.
 The important features of cusp waveforms in this limit are that (1) the cusp power spectrum falls off at high frequencies as $f^{-4/3}$; and (2) the \GWs from the cusp are strongly beamed in the direction of cusp motion and exponentially suppressed at frequencies $f \gtrsim 1/(\theta^3 T)$ for angle $\theta$ with respect to that direction (with $T$ the periodicity of the string).
 The waveform's time dependence is $\propto |t-t_c|^{1/3}$, where $t_c$ is the time at which the cusp formation event is noted by an observer situated in the beam of emission ($\theta=0$), and so the cusp waveform is called \emph{sharp} or \emph{spiky}.
 This sharpness is softened for $0<\theta\ll 1$.
 Similar analyses are applicable to kinks.